Austria reimposes full lockdown, plans to make COVID vaccines compulsory | Health

 - Austria

-Austria introduced a lockdown for all those who were unvaccinated on Monday but since then infections have continued to set new records.
-The two worst-hit provinces, Salzburg and Upper Austria, said on Thursday they would introduce their own lockdowns, raising pressure on the government to do the same nationally.
+Roughly two-thirds of Austria's population is fully vaccinated, one of the lowest rates in western Europe.
+Much of the public is skeptical about vaccines, a view encouraged by the far-right Freedom Party, the third biggest in parliament.
+It is planning a protest against coronavirus restrictions on Saturday.
+Austria introduced a lockdown for those who are not fully vaccinated on Monday but since then infections have continued to set new records.
+Its infections are among the highest on the continent, with a seven-day incidence of 991 per 100,000 people.

-"We have not succeeded in convincing enough people to get vaccinated," Chancellor Alexander Schallenberg told a news conference, saying the lockdown would start on Monday and the requirement to be vaccinated on Feb.
-1. "It hurts that such measures still have to be taken."
+"We have not succeeded in convincing enough people to get vaccinated," Chancellor Alexander Schallenberg told a news conference, saying the lockdown would start on Monday and last up to 20 days.
+The blanket requirement to get vaccinated will start on Feb.
+1, he added.
+"It hurts that such measures still have to be taken."

-With cold weather setting in across Europe as winter approaches, governments have been forced to consider reimposing unpopular lockdowns.
-The Netherlands has reimposed a partial lockdown, with bars and restaurants closing at 8 p.m.
-The issue has also deepened a rift between Schallenberg's conservatives and their coalition partner, the left-wing Greens.
-Schallenberg said only days ago that he did not want to impose extra restrictions on the unvaccinated, even as Health Minister Wolfgang Mueckstein called for a nighttime curfew.
+With cold weather setting in across Europe, governments have been forced to consider reimposing unpopular lockdowns against continued COVID-19 contagion.
+The Netherlands is now in partial lockdown with bars and restaurants closing at 8 p.m.
+The issue has deepened a rift between Schallenberg's conservatives and their coalition partner, the left-wing Greens.
+Schallenberg said only days ago he did not want to impose extra restrictions on the unvaccinated, even as Health Minister Wolfgang Mueckstein called for a nighttime curfew.

+"Too many among us have not shown enough solidarity.
+I ask you all to help.
+Take part, support these measures, let us try to reduce our social contacts for a maximum of 20 days so that the Christmas holidays are protected," Schallenberg said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)